jeffthemaximum/ruby/full-stack/file_attachments/file_attachment_current_limitations and FAQ.md

 - 12 - Add file upload functionality to `project` pages, not just updates
 - 13 - need to check that file attachment belongs to user in `def create` of `updates_controller.rb`
 - 14 - What happens if user uplaods attachments on updates#new then leaves page? should u delete them? should u query for attachments before loading new?
+- 15 - handle generic file attachments (not img or pdf)
+- 16 - user can drag/drop file attachment onto text field for upload. doesn't go inline, but does upload

 # FAQ's